yash733/yash733/README.md

 - Developed, trained, and deployed machine learning models, achieving **92%** accuracy and reducing prediction error by **15%**.
 - Collaborated with the team to translate technical findings into actionable recommendations, improving decision-making by **20%**.
 - Mastered techniques for enhancing work presentation, elevating the quality of subsequent projects.

 ---

+### Python Developer
+**Internshala** | Remote | *2022.06-2022.07*
+- Acquired a solid understanding of Python programming, including object-oriented principles and database connectivity using SQLite.
+- Gained hands-on experience in developing graphical user interfaces (GUIs) with PyQT for practical applications.
+- Explored Python's interdisciplinary applications across data analysis, automation, and more.
+- Completed a final project showcasing problem-solving skills, achieving a top performer rank with 90% marks in the assessment

+---